adminy/cubic/technical_manual/readMe.md

 then our system sends them that we don't have a valid token, it's because we don't have the services which actually define the tokens
 Therefore it can crash both ends if user tries to use the app immediately after the server is up, after services auth, it's safe to do so. what else we can do to solve this problem is to give the client an user database ID so that token is not the only way they can authenticate.
-However on one side of the coin this fixes the problem while leaving it more vunerable on the other as tokens are relatively harder to guess than users IDs but I suppose if we ignore security for now, we can make this run with less errors.
+However on one side of the coin this fixes the problem while leaving it more vulnerable on the other as tokens are relatively harder to guess than users IDs but I suppose if we ignore security for now, we can make this run with less errors.

+## <center>4.4 Code Readability</center>

+After implementing the two API's the client and server code consists of a lot of code thats very hard to read, figuring out what everything does takes time and a lot of thought process.
+Therefore we decided to refactor the code by splitting up the different client and server functionality into separate files, although it temporarily broke the application, it made the code easier to read and navigate.

-## <center>4.4 Learning different Coding Languages</center>
+## <center>4.5 Learning different Coding Languages</center>

 Since this project was mostly made with javascript, learning the new language and implementing advanced technologies was hard to learn.
 Using online resources helped resolve some problems, while some gave us enough guidance to get the code to work.